3DS - System Font Customization Guide

 -

-You’ll be asked to install .NET Framework 3.5, click “Download and install this feature”.
+A dialog will say that .NET Framework 3.5 isn’t installed, click “Download and install this feature”.

 -